Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 In the end, an offer of food and shelter won over the locals.
 A tomorrow with water and food in it, as promised.

 Problem the second: Figuring out *why* some of their colleagues had gone completely Keeda-fuck crazy and started killing folks.
-That one was…vexing.
+That one was... vexing.
 Nobody *credible* had any idea, and the only ones who claimed to know were the *real* dropouts, the mangy lank-furred losers who wasted their lives on the datasphere dreaming of a real female’s touch.

 But they were the only ones who’d ventured an idea: Implants.
 Could be translators, could be cybernetic memory or logic boosters, could be systems interface implants... the dropouts all babbled about conspiracy theories and why the Humans had been so reluctant to adopt cybernetics.